-When you hop on the sled for a 50-minute ride around the surrounding wilderness, you’ll be running on snow, enjoying not only the dogs, but also the scenic beauty of the Tanana River and a forest of birch and spruce.
+When you hop on the sled for a one or two hour ride around the surrounding wilderness, you’ll be running on snow, enjoying not only the dogs, but also the scenic beauty of the Tanana River and a forest of birch and spruce.
 The brisk wind in your face and the yipping of your excited canine “motor” brings on the same exhilarating thrill mushers have felt since the 1800s, when these powerful animals often cost in the thousands of dollars.

 Afterward, warm up with coffee or cocoa next to the wood stove in Cotter’s dutch-style home.
 Peek at his trophies and racing memorabilia – just a few of the mementos gathered from decades living a musher’s dream.

 Want to try running dogs yourself?
 Bill makes it look easy – and through his Sled Dog School, you can stay out at Nenana for a day or up to a week and learn from a seasoned professional everything it takes to handle, care for and run the dogs.
 You will get to run your team each day.